yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/><br/>

 4. What Is Props ?
-> - Props is the shorthand for Properties in React.
-They are read-only components which must be kept pure i.e. immutable.
-They are always passed down from the parent to the child components throughout the application.
+> - Props is the shorthand for Properties.
+They are read-only components which must be kept pure i.e. immutable which stores the value of a tag’s attributes and works similar to the HTML attributes.
+> - They are always passed down from the parent to the child components throughout the application.
 A child component can never send a prop back to the parent component.
 This help in maintaining the unidirectional data flow and are generally used to render the dynamically generated data.
 <br/><br/>

 4.1 What Is Strength And Weakness Of Props ?